-Annex VIII, section 8.4.2, column 2 sets out that an in vitro cytogenicity study does not need to be conducted if adequate data from an in vivo cytogenicity test are available.
+Annex VIII, section 8.4.2, column 2 sets out that an in vitro cytogenicity study does not need to be conducted if adequate data from an in vivo cytogenicity test is available.

-While you have not provided data from an in vivo cytogenicity test with the Substance, you have provided in vivo information on analogue substances in support of your adaptation for this endpoint.
-We understand that you rely on Annex XI, Section 1.2. (weight-of-evidence) and Annex XI, Section 1.5. (read-across) of REACH to replace the in vivo cytogenicity test required to benefit from the adaptation under Annex VIII, section 8.4.2, column 2.
-You provided the following:
+While you have not provided data from an in vivo cytogenicity test with the Substance, you have provided the following in vivo information on analogue substances in support of your adaptation for this endpoint.
+We understand that you rely on Annex XI, Section 1.2. (weight-

 - In vivo chromosomal aberration studies: - i. a supporting repeated dose (21 days) exposure chromosomal aberration study, 2005/2006 (study report), performed according to OECD TG 475 and GLP with the analogue substance ATO in rat via oral (gavage) route with 1000 cells scored per animal and a negative result. - ii. a weight-of-evidence record for a mammalian spermatogonial CA test, 2007 (publication) according to OECD TG 483 and GLP with the analogue substance ATO in rat via oral (gavage) route with a negative result. - iii. a disregarded chromosomal aberration test with single acute exposure, Gurnani 1992, performed similarly to OECD TG 475 with deviations, no GLP specified, with the analogue substance ATO in male mouse via oral (gavage) route with an ambiguous result. - iv. a disregarded chromosomal aberration test with repeated exposure, Gurnani 1993 (publication), performed similarly to OECD TG 475, GLP not specified with the analogue ATO in mouse via the oral (gavage) route with an ambiguous result. - In vivo micronucleus studies: - i. a supporting repeated exposure micronucleus study (21 days), 2005/2006 according to OECD TG 474 and GLP with the analogue ATO in rat via oral (gavage) route with 1000 cells scored per animal with a negative result. - a weight-of-evidence record for a single dose micronucleus test and a supporting repeated dose (21 d) study, 1998 (publication), performed according to TG 474, no GLP indicated, in mouse via oral (gavage) route with the analogue substance ATO with 2000 PCEs examined for micronuclei per animal with a negative result. - iii. a one year 2017 erythrocyte micronucleus non guideline study, GLP compliant, in mouse and rat, with the analogue ATO via inhalation route.
-A positive equivocal result in mouse and a negative result in the rat. - a weight-of-evidence record for a repeated dose bone marrow micronucleus test, 2007 (publication), with the analogue substance ATO according to OECD TG 483 (spermatogonial CA test) and GLP in rat (male/female) via the oral route (gavage) with a negative result. - v. a weight-of-evidence record for a non guideline non GLP micronucleus test in hamster (sex and strain not specified), 1998 (publication), route of administration not specified) with the Substance antimony trichloride (ATC) with a positive test result. - In vivo comet study: - i. a disregarded non test guideline one year comet assay test, report, 2017, GLP compliant, in rat and mouse (male/female) with the analogue substance ATO via inhalation route (analysed tissues not indicated) with a positive equivocal result in rat.

-- In vivo SCE study: - i. a non guideline non GLP SCE test Gebel 1997 (publication), with the analogue substance ATC in human lymphocytes with a weak positive result.
+A positive equivocal result in mouse and a negative result in the rat. - a weight-of-evidence for a repeated dose bone marrow micronucleus test, 2007 (publication), with the analogue substance ATO according to OECD TG 483 (spermatogonial CA test) and GLP in rat (male/female) via the oral route (gavage) with a negative result. - a weight-of-evidence record for a non guideline non GLP micronucleus test in hamster (sex and strain not specified), 1998 (publication), route of administration not specified) with the analogue substance antimony trichloride (ATC) with a positive test result. - In vivo comet study: - i. a disregarded non test guideline one year comet assay test, main report, 2017, GLP compliant, in rat and mouse (male/female) with the analogue substance ATO via inhalation route (analysed tissues not indicated) with a positive equivocal result in rat. - In vivo SCE study: - i. a non guideline non GLP SCE test Gebel 1997 (publication), with the analogue substance ATC in human lymphocytes with a weak positive result.

-You have not provide an in vivo key study conducted with the Substance in your dossier.
+You have not provide a key study conducted with the Substance in your dossier.